Banned Camp: Banned Books, Comedy, and Free Speech vs. Censorship

 Things To Listen For:

-Disclaimer: Banned Camp features readings and discussions of banned books for the purpose of criticism, commentary, education, and entertainment in accordance with fair use guidelines.
-The material used from the book Slaughterhouse-Five by Kurt Vonnegut is shared under these principles, with the intent of provoking thought and discussion about literature, censorship, and societal issues.
+This podcast, Banned Camp, features readings and discussions of banned books for the purpose of criticism, commentary, education, and entertainment in accordance with fair use guidelines.
+The material used from Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Sáenz is shared under these principles, with the intent of provoking thought and discussion about literature, censorship, and societal issues.
 We do not claim any ownership over the original work, and all copyrights remain with the original copyright holder.
-We strongly encourage listeners to purchase copies of the discussed works to fully appreciate them in their original context.
+We strongly encourage listeners to purchase copies of the discussed works to appreciate them in their original context fully.

-This podcast is not endorsed by Kurt Vonnegut, his estate, or the publishers of Slaughterhouse-Five.
+This podcast is not endorsed by Benjamin Alire Sáenz, his estate, or the publishers of Aristotle and Dante Discover the Secrets of the Universe.
 Any monetization of the podcast is separate and not derived directly from the copyrighted material discussed.
 Our intent is to engage in, promote, and support critical and educational discourse around these works within the framework of fair use.

 The Outsiders | Chapter 10: Glory, Look at the Episode!